kcrypt/scala-biginteger/README.md

 This fork also fixed bugs:
  - prevented incorrect hashcode in highly concurrent environment
  - reset hashcode after `uncache()`
+ - `nextProbablePrime` returns not the next prime number, just a prime number that is bigger than specified

 For compare performance I've included to benchmarks BigInteger implementation from OpenJDK 14, but I haven't used any part of inside the code.